cjoshidev/production-ai-engineering/README.md

 > **Building AI is easy.
 Operating AI in production is engineering.**

-An open-source handbook for building, observing, evaluating, and operating AI systems in production.
+An open-source project exploring how to build, observe, evaluate, and operate AI systems in production.

 ---

 ## 🎯 Our North Star

-**Production AI Engineering** exists to help engineering teams build AI systems that are reliable, observable, measurable, and production-ready.
+Production AI Engineering exists to help engineering teams build AI systems that are **reliable**, **observable**, **measurable**, and **production-ready**.

-Every guide in this repository is backed by:

-* Runnable code
-* Production-grade tooling
-* Architecture patterns
-* Real-world engineering practices
-* Hands-on examples
-* Dashboards, traces, and evaluation pipelines

-Our goal isn't to teach AI fundamentals.
+We're building this project in public—one guide, one feature, and one production pattern at a time.

-Our goal is to help you build AI systems that survive production.
+Our long-term goal is simple:

+> **Create the open-source reference for Production AI Engineering.**

 ---

-## Why this project exists
+## Why this project?

-The AI ecosystem is full of tutorials that explain how to call an LLM API or write better prompts.
+The AI ecosystem has no shortage of tutorials explaining how to call an LLM or write prompts.

 Production systems are different.

-They involve orchestration, tool calling, evaluation, observability, memory, reliability, security, cost management, and operational excellence.

-These are the engineering challenges that determine whether an AI system succeeds in production.

-This repository explores those challenges through practical implementations and production-inspired examples.
+They require engineering disciplines such as:

+* Observability
+* Evaluation
+* Reliability
+* Tool orchestration
+* Cost management
+* Memory
+* Security
+* Incident response

+These are the problems this project aims to explore through practical examples, reference implementations, and engineering guides.

 ---

-## What this repository is **NOT**
+## What this project is **NOT**

 This repository is **not**:

 * ❌ Another prompt engineering tutorial
 * ❌ A collection of disconnected AI demos
-* ❌ Framework-specific documentation
+* ❌ A framework competing with existing ecosystems
 * ❌ A benchmark repository
-* ❌ A list of AI tools

-Instead, it focuses on the engineering discipline required to operate AI systems in production.
+Instead, it's an engineering-first project focused on operating AI systems in production.

 ---

-## Philosophy
+## Our Philosophy

-Every guide in this repository follows the same engineering lifecycle.
+Every topic in this repository follows the same engineering lifecycle.

 ```text
 Build